Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/dsp-lib-func.rst

 .. note::  Dual input streams offer no throughput gain if only single output stream would be used.
 Therefore, dual input streams are only supported with 2 output streams.

 .. note::  Dual input ports offer no throughput gain if port api is windows.
 Therefore, dual input ports are only supported with streams and not windows.
-This is the class for the Asymmetric Single Rate FIR graph

 Stream Input for Symmetric FIRs